 A candidate's background report reveals several references that describe excessive defensiveness and a lack of confidence under high-stress conditions.
 The candidate has a confirmed history of using prescribed antidepressant medication, without counseling, to aid in anxiety and mood control purportedly caused by job stress.
-On the MMPI-2-RF EID scale (a measure of emotionalinternalizing dysfunction correlated with poor performance under stress conditions, becoming easily discouraged, and failure to accept and respond constructively to performance feedback), he scored 62T-a score received by only 0.3% of the 2,074 subjects in the Police Officer Candidate comparison group.
-He also scored outside normal limits (in comparison to peace officer candidates) on RC2, ANX, and NEGE-r.
+On the MMPI-3 EID scale (a measure of emotionalinternalizing dysfunction correlated with poor performance under stress conditions, becoming easily discouraged, and failure to accept and respond constructively to performance feedback), he scored 59T-a score received by only 0.1% of the 1,924 subjects in the Police Candidate Comparison Group.
+He also scored outside normal limits (in comparison to peace officer candidates) on RC2, ARX, and NEGE.
 Similarly, the candidate's CPI scores on scales Re, So, and Ac were at or below the 5th percentile based on police applicant norms.
 In the clinical interview, the candidate discussed several past conflicts at work, assigning all blame and responsibility to his coworkers and supervisors.

 It is not this candidate's diagnosis that is at issue here, but rather his likelihood of exhibiting counterproductive behavior resulting from deficits in Emotional Regulation and Stress Tolerance based on his past behavior, performance in the interview, and psychological testing (e.g., difficulty admitting to shortcomings or mistakes; excessively defensive when challenged or criticized; consistently blaming others or circumstances for mistakes; suffering reactions to job stress).
-In this
+In this case, a prior history of a diagnosed mental disorder is irrelevant to a determination of unsuitability, since the collective evidence indicates that the candidate fails to meet the standards for suitability.